 Murray Armstrong (Manor, SK) was born in Manor, Saskatchewan on New Year’s Day, 1916.
 Armstrong’s Junior hockey career began with the Regina Pats, where he appeared in the 1933 Memorial Cup.
 Following his time in Regina, Armstrong had short stints in the Eastern Hockey League and in the International-American Hockey League (IAHL).
 During the 1936-37 season of the IAHL, Armstrong and the Syracuse Stars would claim the Calder Cup as league champions.
 It was during the 1937-38 season that Armstrong would make his National Hockey League (NHL) debut with the Toronto Maple Leafs.
 During his time in the NHL, Armstrong would play for the New York Americans and Detroit Red Wings.
 In 270 career NHL games, Armstrong scored 67 goals and 121 assists for 188 points.

-After ten years in the NHL, Armstrong would continue a long and distinguished coaching career.
-As the coach of the Regina Pats for eight years, from 1948-1956 he led the club to five Western Hockey League finals and four Memorial Cup Finals.
-Following his time with the Pats, Armstrong would take his coaching skills to the University of Denver, where he would coach from 1955 to 1977, delivering 5 NCAA championships and three times runners-up.
-Murray would be, awarded the Lester Patrick Trophy in 1977, inducted into the Colorado Sports Hall of Fame in 1974 and was inducted into the Saskatchewan Sports Hall of Fame in 1981.
+After Armstrong’s playing days, he would enjoy a long and distinguished coaching career.
+Armstrong returned to the Regina Pats organization, coaching the team for eight seasons, from 1948-1956.
+Armstrong led the club to five Western Hockey League finals and four Memorial Cup appearances.
+Following his time with the Pats, Armstrong would accept a coaching position at the University of Denver, where he would coach from 1955 to 1977.
+During his tenure, Armstrong found success at the NCAA level capturing five NCAA championships for the Pioneers.